Bentonville Domestic Violence Attorney

 Bertucci Law Firm is a competitive firm dedicated to defending clients against harsh or unfair accusations.
 We have handled thousands of cases throughout our career and know how to put up a strong fight in jury trials.
 Especially if you are facing a charge for domestic violence, you will need an experienced and competitive defender who will work thoroughly on your case.

-What Constitutes an Act of Domestic Violence?
+What Constitutes an Act of Domestic Violence in AR?

 Arkansas law prohibits people from physically injuring family members and household members or creating a substantial danger of death or serious injury to a family or household member.
 In the context of the law, “family or household members” refer to: